Ministry of Health (New Zealand): Origins

 The Ministry of Health's origins can be traced back to the Department of Public Health, which was first established in 1901 at the advice of the Central Board of Health.
 The Department of Public Health assumed responsibility for the provision of Māori health services between 1906 and 1909, when Māori medical health services were returned to the-then Department of Native Affairs.
 In 1910, the Public Health Department resumed responsibility for the control of Māori health.
 In 1911, a Māori Nursing Service was established as part of the Department of Public Health.

 Growing strains

-Its structure remained relatively static even when the Social Security Act 1938 was passed where the New Zealand government took a larger role in health purchasing.
+Under the Health Act 1920, major organisational changes were mandated.
+Seven separate divisions were created within the department, each headed by its own director.
+The department was renamed the Department of Health in 1922, dropping the word public.
+The structure remained relatively static even when the Social Security Act 1938 was passed where the New Zealand government took a larger role in health purchasing.
 The department remained actively involved in policy (as opposed to purchasing).

+In 1947 the department assumed responsibility for the administration and operation of psychiatric hospitals after the Mental Hospitals Department was abolished and became the division of mental hygiene at the department.

 By the 1970s problems had appeared in the health system.
 The high growth rate in hospital expenditure was occurring at a time when the economy was slowing down.
 Thus, the government was unable to sustain funding this growth.
 This led the health system to undergo a series of changes over a 20-year period from the 1980s.